n7tae/doh/README.md

 ## Introduction

 This will build a DMR-only Hotspot based on Jonathan Naylor's MMDVMHost software.
 It's quite a bit smaller than MMDVMHost as it **only** supports DMR modes.
 Also, it does not support *any* display device, but it will eventually support an html dashboard.
+While *Hot-spot* is in the title, this does support two time slots, duplex operation and any MMDVM-based modem so it would be suitable for control of a DMR-only repeater.

 If you want a pre-build, multi-mode hot-spot, then you want Andy Taylor MW0MWZ's excellent Pi-Star.
 If you want to try your hand at building your own multi-mode hot-spot, then you can take a look at the MMDVM.README file in https::/github.com/n7tae/QnetGateway.